-In an effort to further the program’s research aims and to allow for experimentation and revision during construction, the URBANbuild 3 studio utilized a prefabricated wood framing system so that wall panels could be more easily altered on site.
-The structurally insulated panel (SIP) system was also selected with the goal of improving energy efficiency and did prove to be an incredibly effective thermal barrier.
-Construction of this project was featured in the Sundance Documentary, Architecture School.Read More
+In an effort to further the program’s research aims and allow for experimentation and revision during construction, the URBANbuild 3 studio utilized a prefabricated wood framing system so wall panels could be more easily altered on site.
+The structurally insulated panel (SIP) system was also selected with the goal of improving energy efficiency.
+It proved to be an incredibly effective thermal barrier.
+Construction of this project was featured in the Sundance documentary, “Architecture School.”View Project

 In URBANbuild 2, with proof of concept established, the directors shifted their attention to the program’s educational component and a focus on research.
 This led to experimentation with different building systems over the next few years, with each house considered as a full-scale model for an academic and experiential research project.
 URBANbuild 2 was constructed using a prefabricated metal wall system in an effort to test speed of assembly, provide a termite-resistant structure, and introduce students to a new building system and the coordination it required.View Project